lacoco-lab/lacoco-lab.github.io/courses/cognitive-perspectives-2026/index.md

 ### Reading summaries

+- Only prepare on days you don’t present
+- Format:
+  - One bullet point (1-2 sentences) summarizing each assigned paper
+  - One paragraph (length up to you, but absolute max 1 page - half a page would be standard) giving an overall synthesis / take-away from the day’s readings; I may randomly call on people to read aloud their synthesis paragraph in class
+  - One question for discussion
+- Upload to CMS before each seminar session

 ### Presentation guidance

-Given time limitations, presentations will be strictly kept to 30 minutes each, followed by a break and then a general discussion covering all of the papers.
-The presentation should focus on high-level points from the readings, such as the main argument and evidence for and against key claims under consideration.
+- Clearly identify the main argument and evidence for and against key claims

-Further guidance -- evaluation criteria for presentations and reading summaries:

-We expect that presentations will cover the key points from the readings, such as the main evidence for and against the key claims under consideration in the paper.

-We do not expect that presentations will cover all details of the papers.
-Rather, you should focus on big picture findings and conclusions, and are not expected to include every finding from the paper in your presentation.
-For instance, instead of a table of numbers, highlight key results.
-When there are multiple similar results in the paper, synthesize them.
-If the papers have many studies, you might select a representative subset to explain the paper’s conclusions.
-On the other hand, if the assigned papers primarily discuss/review other work (as is the case in some weeks), draw on material from the work cited to provide richer content and even details where useful.

-Make sure to motivate the papers’ research question(s).
-Give background on key concepts, and convey to the audience your understanding of why certain research decisions were made.

-Select what you consider the key points; you are not expected to cover every part of the paper exhaustively.
-Include details only to the extent that you believe them to be important.

-If you present two papers, do not just present them separately.
-Rather, draw connections, and compare and contrast where appropriate.

-Critically engage with the reading: contribute your own opinion on the key findings, and on the paper’s motivation and arguments.
+- Give specific examples of the task (e.g. stimuli from behavioral experiment, inputs and outputs to computational experiment)
+- Motivate the argument: why does this matter?
+- Contextualize with relevant background material as needed for core concepts
+- Give your own critical perspective: how could the study be improved?
 In what ways do or don’t you agree with arguments made by the authors?